ACGaming/UniversalTweaks/README.md

 * **Better Ignition:** Enables ignition of entities by right-clicking instead of awkwardly lighting the block under them
 * **Better Ping Display:** Displays the ping in milliseconds of players when viewing the server list
 * **Better Placement:** Removes the delay between placing blocks
+* **Better Rail Placement:** Implements an improved system that makes rails face the player when placed
 * **Block Dispenser:** Allows dispensers to place blocks
 * **Block Hit Delay:** Sets the delay in ticks between breaking blocks
 * **Boat Speed:** Sets the acceleration value for controlling boats